 Want to delete an app that's taking up storage on your iPhone or iPad and space on its Home screen?
-Some are easier than others to get rid of.
+It's generally very easy, but some of the preinstalled Apple apps are trickier to get rid of.

-In iOS 10 Apple made it possible to remove some unwanted preinstalled iOS apps from your iPad or iPhone, but not all.
+Since the launch of iOS 10, Apple has let you remove some preinstalled Apple apps from your iPad or iPhone... but not all.
 In this article we explain how to remove the apps that you can delete, and how to hide the ones you can't.
+(We've got a separate article showing how to delete Apple Watch apps, and another explaining how to delete apps on Apple TV.)

 - Find the icon for the app you want to delete.